Density dependence of the quark condensate in isospin-asymmetric nuclear matter: Results

 This work is built on the foundation of Ref.~\cite{Goda2013}, where the in-medium quark condensate was calculated for isospin-symmetric nuclear matter.
 In this work, we found several new diagrams which are necessary contributions to the in-medium quark condensate.
 In particular, the first diagram in \cref{eq:Pi1-diag} with $i=1$, the second diagram in \cref{eq:Pi3-diag} with $i=1$ as well as the third diagram in \cref{eq:Pi3-diag} with $i\neq j$.
 Furthermore, diagrams like the one in \cref{eq:Pi4-diag} were not considered at all in Ref.~\cite{Goda2013}.
+Comparing to Ref.~\cite{Kaiser2008} and related works, we include interactions from $A^{(2)}$, but omit $2\pi$-exchange and $\Delta$-excitation processes, as they contribute beyond $\mathcal O(\rho^{5/3})$.
+In order to include such processes, Ref.~\cite{Kaiser2008} uses a nucleon-nucleon potential obtained from lattice QCD data.

 Despite being a small contribution, the isospin-asymmetry of the surrounding nuclear matter plays a role in the in-medium quark condensate.
 As shown in \cref{fig:condensate-different-ratios}, for normal nuclear density $\rho = \rho_0$, different values for the neutron-to-proton ratio have a small effect on the in-medium quark condensate.
 In particular, when plotted logarithmically, one can clearly see that the plot is symmetric around the point $\rho_n/\rho_p=1$, which symbolizes isospin symmetric nuclear matter.
 This means, the in-medium quark condensate behaves the same for a certain ratio $\rho_n/\rho_p$ and for the inverse ratio $(\rho_n/\rho_p)^{-1}$ because of isospin symmetry.
 This can also be seen on the far left and far right ends of the plot, which correspond to proton matter and neutron matter, respectively.
 Furthermore, there is no significant effect if we treat protons and neutrons with different masses $m_p\neq m_n$.